nick-kopy/Exploration-of-bike-share-programs-post-pandemic/README.md

 This analysis operates on top of some assumptions which when it comes down to it are not upheld.
 So even though the math plays out, when interpreting the results it's important to not overextend.

 - "Programs are consistent over time."
 These programs are in most cases growing, and in many cities younger than a decade old.
 LA specifically moved to [upgrade](https://bikeshare.metro.net/westside-improvement-project/) a significant portion of their network while ridership was down which in all likelihood exacerbated the pandemic decline.
+It's not always fair to compare 2019 to 2020 because these programs evolve.
 - "Programs are independent city to city."
 While LA and Chicago are pretty different, they are not independent.
-Both are subject to more universal variables like national level bike trends or pressures to reduce carbon emmissions.
+Both are subject to more universal variables like national level bike trends or pressures to reduce carbon emmissions (or a global pandemic).
 - "LA and Chicago's programs are comparable."
 The truth is as a whole Chicago's system is much bigger.
 Chicago has about 4 times as many bikes, 6 times as many stations, and 14 times as many bike rides per year.
 This is in spite of the fact that LA is the more populous city.

-#### TODO
-- address h testing assumptions
-  - end with potential future directions (more cities, correlate w/ other data)
-- in README include that specific steps can be found in exploration.ipynb
-  - link to student github (interesting)
-- presentation
-  - practice beforehand, see rubric for specifics
-  - identify data sources, show sufficient data for trends to emerge
-  - show trends, move to project question (h tests)
-  - set  up H tests, give results
-  - interpret results, why this matters
-  - H tests should be lay, but audience is DS so other stuff can be technical
+- "Ride count is independent across time" In order to avoid violating this assumption we changed our unit of measurement from ride counts to difference in ride counts between years.
+Comparing the simple ride count of January 1st vs July 1st, these are not independent.
+However comparing the ride count growth from 1-1-2019 to 1-1-2020 vs ride count growth 7-1-2019 to 7-1-2020, the seasons and holidays are mostly ruled out as confounding factors.
+Using difference scores does not entirely make samples independent, however it should be enough for our statistical tests to be acceptably interpreted.